Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Results

 \subsection{Catalog Format and Access}

-In Appendix A we describe the data columns that we catalog for each detected absorption system.
+We describe the data columns that we catalog for each detected absorption system in the Appendix.
 We will now give a brief overview of these columns and their use.

-We first retain sufficient information to uniquely identify each analyzed healpix coadded spectrum, specifically the DESI {\tt TARGETID} (see \citealt{TargetingPaper}), Right Ascension, Declination and phase of the DESI survey.
+We first retain sufficient information to uniquely identify each analyzed healpix coadded spectrum, specifically the DESI {\tt TARGETID} (see \citealt{TargetingPaper}), R.A., decl., and phase of the DESI survey.
 We additionally store the {\tt Redrock} {\tt ZWARN} bitmask which details possible redshift warnings, as well as various TSNR2 values of each spectrum, and the best quasar redshift for each spectrum (derived from the parent quasar catalogs, as discussed in \S\ref{sec:pipeconstruct}).

-We also record the equivalent widths of both lines (which are obviously physically valuable), as well as the central posterior distribution values for all five MCMC fit parameters, described in \S\ref{sec:pipeconstruct}.
+We also record the rest-frame EWs of both lines, as well as the central posterior distribution values for all five MCMC fit parameters, described in \S\ref{sec:pipeconstruct}.
 For the equivalent widths, as well as the fit parameters we also provide lower and upper error bars, as determined from the 16th and 84th percentiles of their posterior distributions.

-The created \Mgii absorber catalogs are available online\footnote{The location of the catalog will be provided on publication.}.
+The created \Mgii absorber catalogs are available online\footnote{https://data.desi.lbl.gov/public/edr/vac/edr/mgii-absorber/v1.0/}.
 We have also retained the full 14,000-step MCMC chains for each detected absorber --- these will be made available upon request.